How 3D printing works to create trophies?

 – Tim King_King Sculpture Studios

-Tim King is a traditional sculptor in Longmont Colorado, USA.
+Tim King is a traditional sculptor in Longmont, Colorado.
 While also respectful of traditional lost-wax bronze techniques, Tim has newly integrated digital design and 3D printing options into his creative processes.
 He enjoys life-long learning about tools and techniques which enable the translation of his ideas of beauty and emotions into physical creations.
 He sees combinations of 3D printing with ancient bronze workflows as an amazing opportunity to expand awareness, affordability, and love of heirloom quality art to a much wider audience.
 Tim’s current focus is upon family and dance.